Tea in Turkey: 1900s

 During the 1950s, the central authorities in government recognized the tea sector's transformative potential for the Black Sea province.
-In order to boost this new sector and improve the living conditions of this province with traditionally below par circumstances, the government strongly supported this industry.
-Ironically, Adnan Menderes and his Democrat Party - which stressed the importance of a free-market economy - used protectionism to help shore up the tea sector.
+In order to boost this new sector and improve the living conditions of this province with traditionally below-par circumstances, the government strongly supported this industry.
+Ironically, Adnan Menderes and his Democrat Party—which stressed the importance of a free-market economy—used protectionism to help shore up the tea sector.
 The Democrat Party's central agenda was the modernization of Turkey.
-As the tea sector became more prosperous, so did the North Anatolian province with the construction of highways, schools, hospitals and important infrastructure.
+As the tea sector became more prosperous, so did the North Anatolian province with the construction of highways, schools, hospitals, and important infrastructure.

-The party-competition in the 1970s curbed tea production as well as the modernization process.
-This struggle between politicians increased the inflation rates which caused a devaluation of commodity prices such as tea.
+Party competition in the 1970s curbed tea production as well as the modernization process.
+This struggle between politicians increased the inflation rates, which caused a decline in commodity prices, such as that of tea.
 The decline in prices and a growing resentment towards the government led to many growers forgoing the quality controls placed by the Tea Corporation.
 The Tea Corporation was the state-owned monopoly that was the primary buyer of tea leaves.
 To ensure a satisfactory quality for exporting tea, the Corporation laid out standards for tea harvesting.
 The inspectors of the Corporation, many of whom were also producers themselves, often overlooked these regulations as they were aware of the significance of the declining incomes.
-The drop in the quality of tea was noticeable by the Turkish people at-large.
+The drop in the quality of tea was noticeable to the Turkish people at large.

-The 1980 coup which brought a strong-central government also shifted tea production and its regulations heavily.
+The 1980 coup, which brought a strong central government, also shifted tea production and its regulations heavily.
 Producers were instructed to follow the quality standards set by the Tea Corporation.
 Instructions such as plucking only by hand and limiting daily quotas resulted in a drop in production.
 The 1983 elections brought the Motherland Party.
 Soon after, the Tea Corporation's monopoly over the tea sector was lifted.
 Private companies were now able to enter the tea sector.
 The entrance of the private sector into the tea industry was welcomed by the producers, as many small-scale private companies disregarded the quality controls in comparison to the Corporation.
 Even with the entrance of new companies into the sector, the Tea Corporation remained dominant.
 The enthusiasm regarding the entrance of the private sector into the industry was not long-lived.
 Many companies either went bankrupt or were slow to pay their harvesters.
-Workers went back to selling to the Corporation as they found it to be more trustworthy- especially regarding payments.
+Workers went back to selling to the Corporation as they found it to be more trustworthy—especially regarding payments.

-After the 1991 elections where the Motherland Party was voted out of office, the new government sought to use the Tea Corporation to its benefit.
-The new coalition government added more jobs into the tea sector to increase its support.
+After the 1991 elections, in which the Motherland Party was voted out of office, the new government sought to use the Tea Corporation to its benefit.
+The new coalition government added more jobs to the tea sector to increase its support.